dsedivec/macos_ansible/README.md

 Additionally, some software has been broken out into its own roles to get me software that I need to actually work on this Ansible setup first.
 For example, Emacs and/or Vim get installed early on so that I have good editors with good configurations to start editing YAML or Python if need be.

+# Notes to Self: Bootstrapping

+Create admin account at install time.  **Do not set up iCloud.**  In fact, opt out of basically everything during install.

+## With the Admin Account

+#.
+Flip modifiers before you go crazy.
+#.
+Change scroll direction and turn on tap to click.
+#.
+Check all software updates, go ahead and reboot if you need to.
+#.
+Change host name, probably needs to match what's in your Ansible inventory.
+#.
+Create regular user account.
+#.
+Give new user account sudo access via `/etc/sudoers.d/dale`.
+Make sure to run `visudo -c` afterwards to make sure you didn't botch it.

+Now you can log out and log in as your new account.

+## With Your User Account

+#.
+Go ahead and sign into iCloud on first login.
+You will at least get the chance to tell it not to sync all of your documents, downloads, photos and such.
+#.
+Flip modifiers before you go crazy.
+#.
+Change scroll direction and turn on tap to click.
+#.
+Give Terminal "Full Disk Access".
+#.
+Open Terminal.
+#.
+Run `python3 -V` and let Xcode command line tools install.
+#.
+Run `python3 -m venv ~/.vpy/system-ansible` to install a virtual environment.
+#.
+Activate that virtual environment and `pip install ansible`.
+#. `ssh-keygen -t ed25519 -C ...` and follow the prompts.
+#. `ssh-add`
+#.
+Upload new key to GitHub.
+#.
+Clone this repo (`macos_ansible`).
+#.
+Make sure you're logged in to the Mac App Store.
+You probably are, if you enabled iCloud during first login.
+#.
+Run this repo, e.g.:

+        ansible-playbook site.yaml -l dale -K

 # Things Not Automated

 * Set firmware password